Helping your mutts, pups & nobles’ cope ..

 Diet (biologically, specie-appropriate food), flower essences, exercise, fresh air, chiropractic care and massage provide effective additions for any skin-balancing program.
 Daily massage increases circulation which brings nutrients to the skin, disperses oils through the dermis and helps move lymph fluids and excrete toxins.
 Supplementation can play a key role in balancing out the body and supporting the liver.
 Make sure your dog is receiving a fresh food diet with the proper ratio of vitamins, minerals, amino acids, enzymes, probiotics and essential fatty acids.

 As Rita states in the article, “As an herbalist I know that chronic skin issues can be frustrating for both you and your dog.
 Herbal and homeopathic medicine can help by acting as a catalyst to help the body adjust and heal itself.”

 In their book titled “Herbs for Pets” – The Natural Way to Enhance Your Pet’s Life, Mary Wulff and Geg Tilford discuss herbs in detail – a whole book dedicated.
 They state “Since most forms of skin disease are related for poor elimination of systemic waste or immune system deficiency, a great deal can be accomplished by supporting the liver, kidneys, lymphatic system, immune system, and digestive functions with Herbs.“

 The following are a list of tried and tested herbs.
 However, please note that herbal and other natural products can harm your animals – not all plants are safe and gentle!
 Do not attempt using any of the ingredients listed, or any other plant matter, without the guidance of a qualified herbalist.
-We supply two pre-made blends for your convenience (a) The Herbal Pet and (b) our custom blend, both formulated by leading herbalists in South Africa.

 a.
 Ashwagandha (Withania somnifera)